Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Desember 2024 17.29.55 UTC
+- WIB: Sabtu, 7 Desember 2024 18.20.26 UTC
-- WITA: Sabtu, 7 Desember 2024 18.29.55 UTC
+- WITA: Sabtu, 7 Desember 2024 19.20.26 UTC
-- WIT: Sabtu, 7 Desember 2024 19.29.55 UTC
+- WIT: Sabtu, 7 Desember 2024 20.20.26 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: friendship
+Kategori: motivational